-Lots of new trends for home interiors were started when our lives were thrown into disarray by the pandemic—hubs may be the most useful.
+Though many trends for home interiors were initiated by the pandemic’s stay-at-home orders, hubs may be the most useful.
 Home hubs are purposefully designed areas that offer the separation needed to focus on work or study, but which can also be used for relaxation.

-What makes home hubs attractive is that they reclaim separate uses for the home and allow it to fulfil our changing needs.
-Hubs are best supported by flexible and multipurpose furnishings that can quickly pivot when the purpose of a room changes, and can support the normal open plan home once the crisis is over.
+What makes home hubs attractive is that they reclaim separate uses for the home and allow it to fulfill our changing needs.
+Hubs are best supported by flexible and multipurpose furnishings that can quickly pivot when the purpose of a room change, and can support the normal open plan home once the crisis is over.

-Whether your intent for a hub is play, study, relaxation, or work, a good availability of surfaces will really prove helpful, and a dash of style never hurts either!
+Whether your intent for a hub is play, study, relaxation, or work, having a collection of surface options will prove helpful, and a dash of style never hurts either!